jezzsantos/saastack/README.md

 - ❌ Rushing forward on a fragile foundation, that is insecure, and has no observability
 - ❌ Building a monolith destined for a rewrite next year

-SaaStack is opinionated but it is also flexible and extensible and real-world, not a sample.
+SaaStack is opinionated, but it is also flexible and extensible and real-world, not a sample.
 Since it is a codebase and not a nuget package, you never get boxed inside it waiting for someone else to improve for you.
-- ✅ It’s already battle-tested in several live SaaS companies -you benefit from their hard fought learnings.
+- ✅ It’s already battle-tested in several live SaaS companies - you benefit from their in-the-wild learnings.
 - ✅ It’s cloud-ready (Azure or AWS).
-It is easily extensible to work with your specific 3rd party providers
+It is easily extensible to work with your specific 3rd party providers, plug and play.
-- ✅ It does NOT lock you into someone else's framework.
+- ✅ It does NOT lock you into someone else's framework, and you won't have to plea with them, nor send a PR to update it for you.
 You own it from the start.
-With extensive docs and regression tests to guide you as you evolve it.
+With extensive docs and regression tests to guide you as you evolve it, that ensure you don't break anything.
 - ✅ This isn’t a NuGet package.
-It’s not a toy demo, its not a sample.
-It’s a full launchpad for serious builders who want to have a full product from day one.
+It’s not a toy demo, it's not a code sample.
+It’s a fully deployable product for serious builders who want to have a full system from day one.

-To be useful now and into the future, and guard against the future problems of scalaing your business, the codebase employs and demonstrates several common architectural styles that you are going to need in your product, such as:
+To be useful now and into the future, and guard against the future problems of scaling your business, the codebase employs and demonstrates several common architectural styles that you are going to need in your product, such as:

 * [A Pluggable Modular-Monolith](https://www.thoughtworks.com/insights/blog/microservices/modular-monolith-better-way-build-software) - always build a monolith first, then separate out to microservices later when, and if, you need to
 * [Clean Architecture, Onion Architecture, and Hexagonal Architecture](https://medium.com/@edamtoft/onion-vs-clean-vs-hexagonal-architecture-9ad94a27da91) all have the same principles - low-coupling, high-cohesion, a shareable and protected domain at the center